-Tusculum College grants credit for satisfactory scores made on AP, CLEP and DSST exams providing the following have been met:
+Tusculum University grants credit for satisfactory scores made on AP, CLEP and DSST exams providing the following have been met:

 - The student has received permission to take the exam from the Registrar (CLEP and DSST only).

-- The student must pass with the minimum score determined by the Tusculum College faculty for the AP and the American Council on Education (ACE) for CLEP and DSST.
+- The student must pass with the minimum score determined by the Tusculum University faculty for the AP and the American Council on Education (ACE) for CLEP and DSST.